Strider (1989 arcade game): Development

 The arcade version of Strider was part of a three-way project conceived in a collaboration between Capcom and Hiroshi Motomiya's manga studio Moto Kikaku, which also included the Strider Hiryu manga by Moto Kikaku's Tatsumi Wada that was published in Kodansha's Comic Computique anthology in Japan, as well as the NES version of Strider.
 Kouichi Yotsui, director of the coin-op Strider (who is credited as Isuke in the game), was chosen for his experience with the CP System hardware while working as a background designer on Ghouls 'n Ghosts.
 The three projects were developed independently of each other.

+According to Yotsui the franchise was conceived as a multimedia collaboration between video game company Capcom and manga collective Moto Kikaku, the two companies having previously collaborated on the video game versions of the manga Tenchi wo Kurau.
+Moto Kikaku produced the manga version, while Capcom developed two separate video game versions, a coin-operated video game and a console version for the NES.
+All three works share common plot elements, while featuring their differences as well.
+He further said it was he who "pushed for a ninja concept" as they were leaning towards an action game, a ninja setting would've been convenient.
+"The hero would be derived from a ninja.
+We loosely decided on that."
+Regarding Hiryu's three robot helpers, he said that he was inspired by the 1960s ninja comics (the one that most influenced him was Shirato Sanpei's Kamui Gaiden), in which the ninja often had various animals to support them or attack their enemies.
+Speaking with Retro Gamer, Yotsui said that Strider Hiryu's climbing abilities were inspired by his personal experience when he got himself stranded on the roof of Capcom’s building; fearing freezing to death and with no way to call for help, he climbed down the side of the building to reach a nearby fire escape stairway.

-The original arcade game soundtrack was composed entirely by female video game music composer Junko Tamiya, who was not credited for her work in the arcade version but was mentioned as part of the original arcade staff in some console adaptations.
+The original arcade game soundtrack was composed entirely by video game music composer Junko Tamiya, who was not credited for her work in the arcade version but was mentioned as part of the original arcade staff in some console adaptations.
 Early revisions of the arcade game were missing the unique music for the Aerial Battleship and Third Moon stages.
 In this version the music from the first stage of the game was repeated here instead.

 Strider contains many different styles of themes that change dynamically throughout the game according to the stages and the situations on screen.
 These range from experimental and progressive futuristic sci-fi action themes to baroque, tribal and classical music pieces.
 Elements from the soundtrack have also been used in other Capcom games where Hiryu has appeared.
 These include the Marvel vs. Capcom series as well as other Strider related games.